davidchesnut/sp-general-docs/docs/how-to-support-and-convert-sharepoint-2013-field-types-for-windows-phone-apps.md

-Projects based on the Windows Phone SharePoint List Application template implement a static  **Converter** class that includes routines for registering methods for handling data conversion operations specific to given data types.
+Projects based on the Windows Phone SharePoint List Application template implement a static **Converter**class that includes routines for registering methods for handling data conversion operations specific to given data types.
 The project includes and registers data conversion routines for certain data types by default.
 The registration mechanism uses delegates to allow for extensibility.
 Developers can therefore write their own functions to provide the logic for data conversions and these custom functions can be called when the delegates are invoked instead of the default functions.
-In order to arrange for custom functions to be called for data conversion operations, register your functions with the **Converter** class using the registration methods of the class.
+In order to arrange for custom functions to be called for data conversion operations, register your functions with the**Converter**class using the registration methods of the class.
 The registration methods are specific to each ViewModel, to accommodate the possibility that you may want to implement and register different functions to process data differently depending on, for example, whether the data will presented for editing or for viewing only (without editing).

-> [!Tip]
+> [!TIP]
 > The currency symbol shown in the display form is from SharePoint locale, even if the Windows Phone locale is different.
-Developers can customize this behavior by using  **Converter** objects.
+Developers can customize this behavior by using **Converter**objects.

-To register data conversion functions for the Display form (DisplayForm.xaml), use the  **RegisterDisplayFieldValueConverter** method of the **Converter** class.
-To register functions for the Edit form (EditForm.xaml), use the **RegisterEditFieldValueConverter** method, and for the New form (NewForm.xaml), use the **RegisterNewFieldValueConverter** method.
+To register data conversion functions for the Display form (DisplayForm.xaml), use the **RegisterDisplayFieldValueConverter**method of the**Converter**class.
+To register functions for the Edit form (EditForm.xaml), use the**RegisterEditFieldValueConverter**method, and for the New form (NewForm.xaml), use the**RegisterNewFieldValueConverter**method.

-You can register conversion functions that process data as it comes from the list to be presented in the user interface (that is, functions that determine how to  **get** data) and you can register functions that process data from the user interface as its saved to the list on the server (functions that determine how to **set** data).
+You can register conversion functions that process data as it comes from the list to be presented in the user interface (that is, functions that determine how to **get**data) and you can register functions that process data from the user interface as its saved to the list on the server (functions that determine how to**set**data).

-The  **get** functions must match the signature of the following delegate declaration in the **Converter** class.
+The **get**functions must match the signature of the following delegate declaration in the**Converter**class.